Advanced BCC Management

 Aberrant signaling in the Hedgehog pathway is a principal driver in BCC’s progression and pathogenesis.4

-Vismodegib and sonidegib, hedgehog pathway inhibitors, have been FDA-approved for treatment (Table 1).
+Vismodegib and sonidegib, Hedgehog pathway inhibitors, have been FDA-approved for treatment of advanced BCC (Table 1).

-The effectiveness of these treatments is limited by the development of resistance, which reduces their efficacy.1 Additionally, these therapies often lead to serious adverse events, such as ageusia/dysgeusia, muscle spasms, alopecia, and weight loss, causing discontinuation.7 Therefore, according to the NCCN guidelines, drug holidays or alternative dosing schedules are recommended to manage side effects, improve adherence to therapy, and enhance the quality of life for patients.
+The effectiveness of these treatments is limited by the development of resistance.1 Additionally, these therapies often lead to serious adverse events, such as ageusia/dysgeusia, muscle spasms, alopecia, and weight loss, causing discontinuation.7 Therefore, according to the NCCN guidelines, drug holidays or alternative dosing schedules are recommended to manage side effects, improve adherence to therapy, and enhance the quality of life for patients.
 For patients who no longer benefit from or cannot tolerate hedgehog pathway inhibitors, immunotherapy with cemiplimab is recommended.1

 Immunotherapy

-Systemic treatments such as Hedgehog pathway inhibitors and immunotherapy show promise in managing advanced and metastatic BCC.
+Systemic treatments, such as Hedgehog pathway inhibitors and immunotherapy show promise in managing advanced and metastatic BCC.
 While Hedgehog pathway inhibitors have proven effective, dealing with resistance and adverse effects remains challenging.
-It is crucial to follow treatment guidelines because there is still much to learn about the best use of existing systemic inhibitors of the hedgehog pathway and the discovery of new therapies that can achieve high response rates with fewer side effects.
-Determining the best treatment approach often requires input from multiple specialists, considering the individual patient’s condition and response to treatment.9
+It is crucial to follow treatment guidelines because there is still much to learn about the best use of existing systemic inhibitors of the Hedgehog pathway and the discovery of new therapies that can achieve high response rates with fewer side effects.
+Determining the best treatment approach often requires input from multiple specialists, considering the individual patient’s condition and response to treatment.12

 References